Recycling Program Requirements

 Annual recycling report required from solid waste and

-Any company that collects municipal solid waste or recyclables generated in Fairfax County must submit an annual report of waste generation, management, and recycling to the Division of Solid Waste Collection and Recycling (DSWCR) on an annual basis.
+Any company that collects municipal solid waste or recyclables generated in Fairfax County must submit an annual report of waste generation, management, and recycling to the Solid Waste Management Program on an annual basis.
 The report is due on March 1st of each year for information from the previous calendar year.
-This report must be made on forms provided by DSWCR.
-These forms are mailed each year to collection companies holding a valid Certificate to Operate from Fairfax County; they are also available on the county web site.
+This report must be made on forms provided by Solid Waste Management Program.
+These forms are mailed each year to collection companies holding a valid Certificate to Operate from Fairfax County; they are also available on the county website.

 Each year, Fairfax County is required by state code to demonstrate that at least 25 percent of the county’s waste is recycled.
 This report is due to the VA Department of Environmental Quality on April 30th of each year for the previous calendar year.
 To prepare this report, the county relies on the data provided from each individual collection company.